-Our Lady of Loretto High School, located at 227 North Lake Street, was opened in September, 1949 during the episcopate of Cardinal James Francis Mclntyre.
-Cardinal Mclntyre had just begun a building campaign for Catholic High School throughout the Archdiocese and Our Lady of Loretto was the first school to be opened during this campaign.
-During its forty year history, the school offered a curriculum of studies that challenged the young women to meet their educational goals and to reach their fullest potential.
+Our Lady of Loretto High School was opened in September, 1949 during the episcopate of Cardinal James Francis McIntyre.
+Cardinal McIntyre had just begun a building campaign for Catholic high schools throughout the Archdiocese.
+Our Lady of Loretto was the first school to be opened during this campaign.
+During its forty year history, the school offered a curriculum of studies that challenged young women to meet their educational goals and to reach their fullest potential.

 Changing community and times necessitated merging two schools to enable the Archdiocese to preserve the mission it began in 1923.
 In July, 1994 the school was officially named Bishop Conaty – Our Lady of Loretto High School.
 Over the years, the strengths, Christian mission and traditions developed, preparing young women for their roles in the world.